powerd6/spec/spec/actors/README.md

 # Actors

-To better understand the roles of the users and the actions they can take, their profiles are defined as follows:
+To better understand the future users that would interact with the project, we define archetypes that inform the development of the specification.